Breakfast in London, dinner in Barcelona

 -

 There's a queuing system, press the Railteam button which should give you priority.
 Explain the situation and ask for the Railteam stamp on your ticket that allows you to hop on the next train.
 It shouldn't matter whether the next train is an ICE or Eurostar (formerly Thalys), both are members of Railteam.
-Do not talk to Eurostar (formerly Thalys) staff, as there have been reports of them incorrectly telling people that they need to buy another ticket.
+Do not talk to Eurostar (formerly Thalys) staff, there have been reports of them incorrectly telling people that they need to buy another ticket.

 -